fbpx

 So, you’re looking to buy property in Portugal, or are you at least exploring this as a viable option?
-The real estate market in the country, particularly in the capital city of Lisbon, has been moving from strength to strength in recent years.
-Buying your dream home or finding a perfect investment property to rent out can be exciting, and you may wonder about financing it.
-So, in this article, we’ll look at how to get a mortgage in Portugal as a foreigner.
+The Portuguese property market, particularly in the capital city of Lisbon, has been moving from strength to strength in recent years.
+Buying your dream home or finding a perfect investment property to rent out can be exciting.
+However, you may be concerned about financing options and whether you can get a mortgage in Portugal as a foreigner.

 Should you buy property in Portugal?

-So, first things first, should you purchase property in Portugal?
-Before wondering which mortgage is right for you or how to get a mortgage in Portugal, first consider whether real estate investments here are the right option for you.
+Before wondering which mortgage is right for you or how to get a mortgage in Portugal, first consider whether purchasing property in Portugal is the right option for you.
 What does the real estate market offer?
 Is commercial or residential real estate more suitable?
 And is Portugal the right place for you?

-Portugal is blessed with a high quality of life, a low cost of living, and sublime weather.
-With an excellent healthcare and education system, friendly locals, the favorable Non-Habitual Resident (NHR) tax regime, and vibrant culture, Portugal has lots to offer.
+Portugal is an excellent country to invest in, do business in, or live in.
+This Western European country is blessed with a high quality of life, a low cost of living, and sublime weather.
+With an excellent healthcare and education system, friendly locals, a stable economy, and a vibrant culture, Portugal has lots to offer.
 Whether you are moving with a family, retiring, looking for an opportunity to generate rental income, or simply looking for a lovely Mediterranean corner of the world to call home, then yes, Portugal is likely a great option to consider.

 Property prices

-At present, Portugal’s highly skilled workforce, booming tourism industry, world-class infrastructure, business-friendly environment, and easy access to markets are among several factors that contributed to a continuous and steady flow of investments into different economic sectors in these past few years.
+At present, Portugal’s highly skilled workforce, booming tourism industry, world-class infrastructure, business-friendly environment, and easy access to markets are among several factors that have contributed to a continuous and steady flow of investments into different economic sectors over the past few years.

 Benefits of Getting a Mortgage in Portugal

-Portugal prides itself on the way it welcomes visitors and investors, and you’ll be able to easily find many options to secure housing loans from various local banks with the help of an experienced mortgage broker.
-All the conditions for getting a mortgage loan are in place to achieve your dream of owning a property in Portugal.
+Portugal prides itself on the way it welcomes visitors and investors, and you’ll easily find many options to secure a mortgage for a property in Portugal from various local banks with the help of an independent mortgage broker.

 A mortgage is the most common way to finance your property purchase in Portugal.
 Some of the benefits of taking out a mortgage in Portugal are:

-• There is increased interest from Portuguese lenders in assisting foreigners with lending solutions.
+• There is increased interest from Portuguese mortgage lenders in assisting foreigners with lending solutions.

-• The Portuguese lender will carry out legal checks.
+• The Portuguese mortgage lender will carry out legal checks.

 • The lender will arrange for a valuation to take place.